simonklee/opentui-bench/README.md

 ## Database

-Data is stored in a SQLite database but is currently not versioned or available for download.
-I will add ability to get the raw database in future.
+Data is stored in a SQLite database.
+You can download it via the "Export" link in the web UI sidebar, or directly at `/api/database/download`.

 ## Development